tandronescu/tandronescu.github.io/_posts/2017-06-15-Survival-Game.md

   <p> Below are pictures of the many different elements of the game I created using Java on the Greenfoot platform.
       This game features various gamestates allowing for transitions between levels, tracking lives, keeping count of asteroid/naval mine kills and an end game screen.
 Furthermore, there is an abundance of different classes, utilizing the versatility of object-oriented programming.
-An applet version of the game is available below the pictures.
-      Apologies if the applet does not run, many browsers have dropped applet support.
-Firefox, Safari and older Internet Explorer versions generally yields the best results.
 I have also included the gfar project file, which can be opened with Greenfoot. </p>
   <h3> Below are some the different states in the game </h3>
   <h3> Instructions </h3>